 We are a vibrant and growing community of faith, worshipping our Lord, God, and Savior, Jesus Christ, in a historical way.
+Our services are in Eglish and children are always welcome.
 As St. Andrew put it so succintly, "Come and see!"

 Connect with us here and on Facebook.

 Wednesday: Daily Vespers 5:30pm

 Saturday: Great Vespers 5:30pm

 Sunday: Divine Liturgy 10:00am